edublancas/ploomber-workshop/index.md

 upstream = None
 ```

 This special variable indicates which tasks should execute before the notebook we're currently working on.
-In this case, we want to get the raw data so we can process it here, so we do:
+In this case, we want to get training data so we can train our new model so we change the `upstream` variable:

 ```python
 upstream = ['train-test-split']